Assessing REST API Test Generation Strategies with Log Coverage: Limitation and Future work

+This study has limitations related mainly to logging quality and the selected environment and setup.
+Future work directions are outlined to address the limitations.

 The experiments were performed only on Light-OAuth2, whose architecture and logging practices may differ from other REST-based microservice systems.
 Experimenting with a single system limits the external validity of the proposed method.
+Future work includes extending this study to multiple systems.

 Drain was the only log parser used for log template extraction.
-Different parsers may generate different template sets, which could alter the coverage values.
+Different parsers may produce different template sets, which could alter the coverage values.

-Logging distribution, density, and consistency significantly affect the observed log coverage.
-Systems with sparse, overly dense, inconsistent, or uneven logging may yield misleading coverage values.
+Logging distribution, density, and consistency also influence observed log coverage.
+Systems with sparse, overly dense, or inconsistent logging may yield misleading coverage values.
 This affects the validity and reliability of log coverage.

+Absolute log coverage based on actual logging statements was not computed.
+While this would have provided a clearer comparison of test strategies, the study focused on a black-box approach.

+The prompting approach may have influenced the quality of LLM-generated tests.
+Excessive prompt engineering was not performed.
+However, the same prompts and setup were used for both LLMs.
+Difference between Claude and GPT may stem from Claude's stronger specification-based test generation abilities.

+We are also planning other ways of assessing test strategies output such a qualitative analysis of the (generated) tests and asserts.

+To facilitate the reproducibility of this study, we provide the replication package in Zenodo: https://doi.org/10.5281/zenodo.19944008